craig-m/rpi_cluster/README.md

 ### Deployer

 The Deployer code (and Ansible playbooks) runs from x1 R-Pi, and in a Virtual Machine (debian/stretch64).
-This configures all of the other hosts.
+This configures all of the other hosts using:

 * Fabric (http://www.fabfile.org/)
 * Ansible (https://www.ansible.com/)